li11ianc/household-income-mexican-migrants/01-proposal/proposal.md

 immigration to the US from Mexico and the characteristics of these immigrants.

-Given the variety of ways to immigrate legally, and the varying processes and timelines for each, we would expect that the characteristics of immigrants using each pathway to differ.
-By examining the demographics of each immigration pathway, we can determine the trends, if any, that exist in the current immigration infrastructure.
+Given the variety of ways to immigrate legally,and the widely varying experiences of immigrants from different backgrounds, we expect that the success of immigrants, measured in the form of annual income, to stem from their demographic differences and experiences of immigration.

 Our research project aims to determine the characteristics of Mexican immigration to the US.
-We hypothesize that there exist statistically significant differences in key areas such as income between immigrants with different types of documentation.
+We hypothesize that there exist statistically significant trends in Mexican immigrants to the US.

 ## Section 2.
 Exploratory Data Analysis